 With the support of the Nevada Highway Patrol and other partners like them, Nevada Donor Network is able to reach more members of our Nevada Strong community to spread awareness about organ, eye and tissue donation.
 We won’t rest until no Americans have to wait for an organ transplant.
 One donor can help save up to eight lives through organ donation and heal 75 lives or more through tissue donation.
 Register and be a hero today!

 “All too often, preventable tragedies occur on our roadways.
 Our goal at the Department of Public Safety is to prevent these tragedies from happening.
 Our partnership with Nevada Donor Network guarantees these lives were not lost in vain.
 Our continuing working partnership is vital, as time is of the essence when decisions need to be made to ultimately save and heal lives.
-We are honored to be a part of the process and to be able to give families the opportunity to choose donation.” -Major Martin Mleczko, Nevada Highway Patrol
+We are honored to be a part of the process and to be able to give families the opportunity to choose donation.” - Lieutenant Colonel Martin Mleczko, Nevada Highway Patrol